 There will be sufficient lavatories, urinals, and wash basins for the average number of staff and students using the premises.
 They will be conveniently located.
-Separate toilet facilities for boys and girls aged 8 years or over are provided except where the toilet facility is provided in a room that can be secured from the inside and that is intended for use by one pupil at a time.
+Separate toilet facilities for boys and girls aged 8 years or over are provided except where the toilet facility is provided in a room that can be secured from the inside and that is intended for use by one pupil at a time; and suitable changing accommodation and showers are provided for pupils aged 11 years or over at the start of the school year who receive physical education.